leonlinsx/minimal-mistakes/_posts/2020-05-05-Megan-OConnor.md

 - What do you see as the macro impacts on education?
   - a trend we've seen is a holistic 'reboot your career' education service.
 That's going to continue
   - we're already seeing a lot of furloughed or laid off people.
 They're taking online courses on online platforms to show prospective employers that they still know how to learn new things
-  - companies have a responsibility to educate employees through credentialling
+  - companies have a responsibility to educate employees through credentialing
   - **maybe there is an opportunity for a provider to focus on gig economy workers**

 - What are some companies out of left field that might also see opporunities?